 For further information, please refer to the Better Health external link below.
 You can also download the relevant Victorian forms and instructions below.

 For your appointment

-Ask for a Mercy Health Advance Care Plan brochure.
+Ask for a Mercy Health Advance Care Planning brochure.
 You can speak with the Mercy Health staff looking after you in the hospital or clinic.
 You can also ask to speak with a social worker, pastoral carer or our advance care planning manager.